6 Tips to Locate the Staff Directory for Any Business

 Tip 5: Contact Gatekeepers Strategically

 Receptionists, executive assistants, and office managers often control access to directories – treating them with respect and clarity can make the difference between success and failure.
+Remember, they’re doing their job by screening requests, so make it easy for them to say yes by demonstrating legitimacy.

 Tip 6: Respect Privacy Boundaries and Legal Limitations